Randal Graham was writing an academic text when he realized it contained a work of fiction waiting for escape.

 “I was writing about how all sorts of different actors in the legal system act within constraints of scarcity when making self-interested decisions and I thought about using a hypothetical to demonstrate the importance of scarcity,” he said.

 “So, I thought of positing a climate of non-scarcity.
 How would decision-making be affected in a climate where you could have whatever you want, whenever you want, and there was no opportunity cost?
-Where taking one choice didn’t foreclose you taking another choice later?
+Where taking one choice didn’t foreclose you taking another choice later.
 I started writing this fantasy world in which there was no scarcity and then I realized – the ultimate source of scarcity, from a mortal’s perspective, is mortality.”

 Out of that thought process, Graham’s first work of fiction, Beforelife, was born.
-The book is scheduled for a September release by ECW Press.

 “Scarcity is ultimately generated by mortality – the fact that we’re going to die.
 If I spend three years going to law school, that’s three years I could have spent going to medical school.
 My little hypothetical then morphed to become a world without mortality and it started to look an awful lot like traditional depictions of the afterlife,” he explained.